 You don’t need to stay downtown to experience Carbondale’s ample creativity.
 Seven minutes northeast (by car) is the uber-modern Powers Art Center.
 It was founded in 2014 as a memorial to John G. Powers, a Roaring Fork Valley arts pioneer who — with his wife Kimiko — collected numerous contemporary works.
 Go here for an impressive Jasper Johns prints collection (a favorite artist of Powers), as well as for rotating exhibits, free of charge.

 Adventure farther out of town for farm stays, tours and locally grown food.
-Kiss a fluffy llama at Cedar Ridge Ranch, then glamp overnight in its luxe private yurts.
-Or join Sustainable Settings, a working ranch, for its by-appointment tours, tasty ranch lunches and early Sunday suppers.
+Kiss a fluffy alpaca at Cedar Ridge Ranch, then glamp overnight in its luxe private yurts.
+Or join Sustainable Settings, a working ranch, for its by-appointment tours and seasonal ticketed events.